3 Carat Diamond Ring: Perfect Ring Without Overpaying

 TIPS FOR SHOPPING FOR A 3 CARAT DIAMOND

-Buying a diamond of this size gets trickier.
+Buying a 3-carat diamond can be tricky.
 Because they are larger, it's easier to see flaws and slight tints.
 But don't worry, this doesn't mean you need to splurge for a colorless and flawless rock.

 - Cut is the most important: Always put whatever money you have into the best cut possible.
 Cut is what makes a diamond brilliant and beautiful.
 If you have a certain budget, go down in color and clarity as much as you can before you consider going down in cut.
 (Or consider a smaller diamond or a different shape that looks larger.)